List of tournament performances by Tiger Woods: Performance at the PGA Grand Slam of Golf

 The PGA Grand Slam of Golf was the world's most exclusive golf tournament.
 It was an annual off-season golf tournament contested by the year's winners of the four major championships of regular men's golf, which are the Masters Tournament, the U.S. Open, The Open Championship (British Open), and the PGA Championship.

 The event was match play in 1998 and 1999.
 It was stroke play in all other years.
 Woods won in seven consecutive appearances.

 Performance at the World Challenge

 The World Challenge is an off-season tournament which is hosted by Woods.
 It is played in December.

 European Tour

 Woods first tournament win as a professional on the European Tour was at the Johnnie Walker Classic in 1998.
 He did not earn any money before that due to his amateur status.
-World Golf Championships and major events (all British Opens and U.S.-based majors since 1998) are also considered European Tour events but they are covered in the PGA Tour section.
+World Golf Championships and major events (all Open Championships and U.S.-based majors since 1998) are also considered official European Tour events but they are covered in the PGA Tour section.

-Woods is not a European Tour member and therefore does not qualify to count his winnings towards the career money list.
+Woods was never a member of the European Tour and therefore did not qualify to count his winnings towards the career money list.
 He is third on the all-time wins list.